raman43mann/RJCalendar/README.md

 raman43mann, rjmann43@gmail.com , Linkedin : https://www.linkedin.com/in/raman-mann-957201154

 ## License
-FaceID-Biometric is available under the MIT license.
+RJCalendar is available under the MIT license.
 See the LICENSE file for more info.